Car Seat Checks

 Community Service Information

-Those seeking a car seat check for community service hours must attend the monthly event the first Wednesday of the month, March through December, when representatives of the Tazewell County Health Department are present and can sign the community service form.
+Those seeking a car seat check for court-ordered community service hours must attend the monthly event the first Wednesday of the month, March through December, when representatives of the Tazewell County Health Department are present and can sign the community service form.
 East Peoria firefighters cannot sign the form.
 In addition, a vehicle must be present for car seat installation.
 If the person cannot attend the monthly check, they should call the health department in their county of residence to make car seat check arrangements.

 For more information, call the Children’s Hospital of Illinois at 877-277-6543.